Monicakodali/SEPROJECT/README.md

-# HAPPY HAP'S YELP
+# UF YELP

 ## Contributers:
 ```
 Andrew Kuczynski - Frontend
 Monica Bhargavi Kodali - Frontend

 Carol Navya Pagolu - Backend
 Manjari Misra - Backend
 ```

 ## Overview
-Happy Hap’s Yelp is an application that will allow students to look up, sort, and review different establishments around Gainesville with a great focus on campus.
+UF Yelp is an application that will allow students to look up, sort, and review different establishments around Gainesville with a great focus on campus.
 Users will be able to leave detailed reviews, comments, and photos on places in Gainesville including restaurants, attractions, and services, similar to Yelp.com

-Happy Hap’s Yelp will be a one-stop application where students can find what they want and need on campus and read honest reviews.
+UF Yelp will be a one-stop application where students can find what they want and need on campus and read honest reviews.

 ## Basic Functionality
 1. Students will be able to create an account with a UFL email